 - Tick the box for Store files from Documents and Desktop in iCloud to store everything on your desktop and your Documents folder.

 - Tick the box to Enable Siri on this Mac.
-Siri on the Mac is your personal virtual assistant on your comptuer.
+Siri on the Mac is your personal virtual assistant on your computer.

 At this point, your Mac will finalize all settings and iCloud syncing for setting up your Mac.
 This may take a while.
 You may see a spinning wheel and "Setting up."
 This is normal.

 Do you have any questions about the setup process on your new Mac?
-Let me know in the comments and I'll help you out.
+Let us know in the comments, and we'll help you out.
+And don't forget to enhance the Mac experience with the best Mac accessories.